top of page

 Practicing yoga for over 20 years, Dr. Angie enjoys teaching yoga of all levels in a variety of settings.
 She loves bringing her passion for yoga to many clients, teaching them to listen to their bodies & creating a space for each client to take their practice off the mat into their every day lives.
 Contact Dr. Angie for private sessions or special events.

 Utilizing her PhD in Counselor Education and Supervision, she has enjoyed branching out as a counselor educator and clinical supervisor.
 In this role, Angie passionately brings her experience of counseling to future counselors.
-Presently, she is Affiliate Professor with Thomas University.
+Presently, she is Affiliate Professor with Thomas University & Adjunct Professor with Grand Canyon University.

 Unknown.jpg